Xenoblade: In other games

-The Xenoblade Chronicles series has been represented in different mediums.
+The Xenoblade series has been represented in different mediums.
 Shulk appears as a playable fighter in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
 Ultimate.
 Pyra and Mythra also appear as a dual character as downloadable content for Super Smash Bros.
 Ultimate.
 In addition to Shulk, Dunban from the original Xenoblade Chronicles as well as Rex and Nia from Xenoblade Chronicles 2 appear as Mii Fighter costumes in Ultimate.
-A Shulk amiibo figure was released in February 2015, which functions as an NPC opponent in Super Smash Bros. and unlocks costumes based on Shulk in Yoshi's Woolly World and Super Mario Maker.
 Fiora from the original Xenoblade Chronicles appears as a playable character in Project X Zone 2.
 The Legend of Zelda: Breath of the Wild features the outfit worn by Rex in Xenoblade Chronicles 2.

+A Shulk amiibo figure was released in February 2015, which functions as an NPC opponent in Super Smash Bros. and unlocks costumes based on Shulk in Yoshi's Woolly World and Super Mario Maker.
 Amiibo figures of Pyra and Mythra were released on July 21, 2023, and function similarly to Shulk's amiibo in Super Smash Bros.
 Ultimate as an NPC opponent.
 Amiibo figures of Noah and Mio from Xenoblade Chronicles 3 were released on 19 January 2024.
 Good Smile Company has released several figures based on characters from the series, including Pyra, Mythra, KOS-MOS, Melia, and Nia.